A satisfied doctoral researcher is engaged and efficient. A risk of burn-out and drop-out increases when well-being at work decreases.

 Using the orientations

-Please, note that in total, using these orientations does not require extra time resources.
+Please, note that in total, using these orientations does not require extra time nor extra resources.
 After you have become aware of the orientations and taken the time for them, they bring focus and structure to even brief encounters and help to focus on the essential.

 More information about the orientations and concrete tips e.g. about giving feedback: Toolkit for supervisors (in Moodle, requires UEF-login).